devopshobbies/devops-roadmap/README.md

 ## Step 4: Containerization
 - Kubernetes
+    - [Kubernetes Tutorial for Beginners [FULL COURSE in 4 Hours]](https://www.youtube.com/watch?v=X48VuDVv0do) (it's a great start to learn what is kubernetes)
+    - [Certified Kubernetes Administrator (CKA)](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/) (Kubernetes Administration course by Mumshad, also has a free lab on kodekloud for anyone who bought the course from udemy)
     - [Kubernetes Complete Reference](https://github.com/ahmadalibagheri/kubernetes-complete-reference) (Sample Traning Code)
 - Helm (Kubernetes Package manager)
 - GitOps